EmilianC/Gemcutter/Resources/Docs/AssetManager.md

 The workspace folder holds all the raw assets that will eventually be used by the game.

 # Encoders
-An Encoder is a DLL that implements the interface provided by `Jewel3D\Resource\Encoder.h`.
+An Encoder is an executable that implements the interface provided by `Jewel3D\Resource\Encoder.h`.
 In the AssetManager, each Encoder is associated with a specific file extension.
 Assets of that type will be processed using the functions in the Encoder.
 Custom Encoders can be created for game-specific assets (levels, items, dialog-trees etc.), allowing you to easily pack game data.